 One tooth and one roller take all of the drive force as the roller is climbing the tooth, resulting in accelerated chain wear.
 The roller rolls farther.
 Power is lost to excess roller motion and to vibration.

 Now let's also look at the bottom of the sprocket.
 Where the chain is about to engage (green arrow), its forward position due to other rollers' being behind the hooks places a roller on top of a tooth.
 If the tension on the lower run of chain is high enough to force the link into engagement, then additional power is lost as the roller pops onto the tooth, pulling the chain slightly backward.
-If the lower run is slack, the roller and the others behind it come around to the top sitting on top of the teeth, and then the chain jumps forward with a clunk.
+If the lower run is slack, the roller and the others behind it come around to the top sitting on top of the teeth, and then the chain jumps forward by one tooth with a clunk.

 A new chain on a hooked sprocket may behave well when the cranks are given a test spin on the workstand, but jump forward under power.
 This may happen with only some sprockets on a derailer-equipped bicycle, not with others, as they may have unequal wear.

 A new chain on a worn sprocket of a derailerless drivetrain, held in place by adjusting the position of the rear wheel, can have little enough slack to force it to engage, but still at a cost in efficiency and chain wear.

 A worn sprocket can often be turned over, doubling its wear life.
 But, avoid this trick if it worsens the chainline, or with the asymmetrical (when new) teeth of sprockets used with derailers, or with a fixed gear, coaster brake or kickback rear hub where the chain pulls from the bottom as well as the top.

 If the teeth are tall enough to develop hooks, a hooked sprocket can be refurbished for use with a new chain by grinding the hooks off.